aomalov/JBT.WEB/readme.md

 ## Second Phase

 > Create a nice and neat WEB presentation layer for 3 different facades , introduced earlier.

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+Use `SPA` - single page application modern paradigm

+### Server-side

+- Use [WildFly](http://wildfly.org/downloads/) most recent `JBOSS` server as a web container
+- Use [RestEASY](http://resteasy.jboss.org/) as the `REST`ful services router servlet
+- Use `@WebFilter` annotation to filter out unauthorised requests to rest resources and unappropriate requests within the restricted site area
+    - Save *facade* to user `Session` and check each request if it is in place
+- Check *facade* type for the appropriate service - within the corresponding restful resource class
+- Use `@Provider` annotation to catch all Exceptions  and turn turn them into a shaped response at the client side

 ### Installation

-You need Gulp installed globally:

 ```sh